-1. Instruments of restraint shall be used only as a precaution against escape during transfer; for medical reasons, when directed by the medical officer; or to prevent self-injury, injury to others, or property damage.
-Restraints shall be applied for the least amount of time necessary to achieve the desired behavioral objectives.

-- 2. Under no circumstances shall staff use force or apply restraints to punish a detainee. - 3.
+- 1. Instruments of restraint shall be used only as a precaution against escape during transfer; for medical reasons, when directed of the medical officer; or to prevent self-injury, injury to others, or property damage.
+Restraints should be applied for the least amount of time necessary to achieve the desired behavioral objectives. - 2.
+Under no circumstances shall staff use force to punish a detainee. - 3.
 Staff shall attempt to gain a detainee's willing cooperation before using force. - 4.
 Staff shall use only that amount of force necessary and reasonable to gain control of a detainee. - 5.
-Staff may immediately use restraints, if warranted, to prevent a detainee from harming self or others or from causing serious property damage. - Detainees subjected to use of force shall be seen by medical staff as soon as possible.
-If the use of force results in an injury or claim of injury, medical evaluation shall be obtained and appropriate care provided. - 7.
-Facility Administrator approval is required for continued use of restraints, if they are considered necessary, once a detainee is under control. - 8.
-Staff may apply additional restraints to a detainee who continues to resist after staff achieve physical control.
+Staff may immediately use restraints, if warranted, to prevent a detainee from harming self or others or from causing serious property damage. - 6.
+Detainees subjected to use of force shall be seen by medical staff as soon as possible. - 7.
+Facility administrator approval is required for continued use of restraints, if they are considered necessary, after a detainee is under control. - 8.
+Staff may apply additional restraints to a detainee who continues to resist after staff achieves physical control.
 If a restrained detainee refuses to move or cannot move because of the restraints, staff may lift and carry the detainee to the appropriate destination.
 Staff may not use the restraints to lift or carry the detainee.
-If feasible, an assistive device (e.g., ambulatory chair, gurney) shall be used to help move the restrained detainee.

-- 9. Staff may not remove restraints until the detainee is no longer a danger to himself or others. - 10.
-Staff may not use restraint equipment or devices (e.g., handcuffs): - a. on a detainee's neck or face, or in any manner that restricts blood circulation or obstructs the detainee's airways (e.g., mouth, nose, neck, esophagus).
-See "V. Expected Practices."E below for more information; or - b. to cause physical pain or extreme discomfort.
-While some discomfort may be unavoidable even when restraints are applied properly, examples of prohibited applications include: improperly applied restraints, unnecessarily tight restraints, "hogtying," and fetal restraints (i.e., cuffed in front with connecting restraint drawn-up to create the fetal position). - 11.
-Staff shall comply with defensive tactics training and the proper application of those techniques. - 12.
-Staff shall monitor all detainees placed in restraints. - 13.
-Documenting, reporting and investigating use-of-force incidents helps prevent unwarranted use of force and protects staff from unfounded allegations of improper or excessive use of force. - 14.
-Calculated use of force requires supervisor pre-authorization and consultation with medical staff to determine if the detainee has medical issues requiring specific precautions.
+If feasible, an assisted device (e.g., ambulatory chair, gurney) will be used to help move the restrained detainee. - 9.
+Staff may not remove restraints until the detainee is no longer a danger to himself or others. - 10.
+Staff may not use restraint equipment or devices (for example, handcuffs): - On a detainee's neck or face, or in any manner that restricts blood circulation or obstructs the detainee's airways (e.g. mouth, nose, neck, esophagus).
+See Section V.E. for more information; - To cause physical pain or extreme discomfort.
+While some discomfort may be unavoidable even when restraints are applied properly, examples of prohibited applications include: improperly applied restraints, unnecessarily tight restraints, "hog-tying," and fetal restraints (cuffed in front with connecting restraint drawn-up to create the fetal position).

-15. Deadly force may be used only when an officer has probable cause that the detainee poses an imminent danger of death or serious physical injury to the officer or to another person.
+- 11. Staff will comply with their defensive tactics training and the proper application of those techniques.
+Staff shall monitor all detainees placed in restraints. - 12.
+During a use of force, hard restraints (for example, steel handcuffs and leg irons) shall be used only after soft restraints prove (or have previously proven) ineffective with a particular detainee.
+Attempts to use soft restraints prior to hard restraints shall be documented in the use-of-force reports. - 13.
+Documenting, reporting, and investigating use-of-force incidents helps prevent unwarranted use of force and protects staff from unfounded allegations of improper or excessive use of force. - 14.
+Calculated use of force requires supervisor pre-authorization and consultation with medical staff to determine if the detainee has medical issues requiring specific precautions. - 15.
+Deadly force may be used only when the officer has a reasonable suspicion that the detainee poses an imminent danger of death or serious physical injury to the officer or to another person.
 Deadly force may not be used solely to prevent the escape of a fleeing suspect.